kr-matthews/minesweeper/README.md

 # Minesweeper

-**This is a work in progress.**

 ### Play

 [https://kr-matthews.github.io/minesweeper/](https://kr-matthews.github.io/minesweeper/)

 ### Features

-Classic minesweeper game where you can select a standard field dimension and bomb count, or input custom parameters.
+Classic minesweeper game where you can select a standard field dimension and mine count, or input custom parameters.

+Includes flags, and you can click uncovered cells with the correct number of adjacent flags to auto-uncover all non-flagged neighbours.

-Mines are randomly distributed after the first cell click, and will never be in that first cell.
+Mines are randomly distributed after the first (left) click, and the first-clicked cell will have no adjacent mines whenever possible (and if not possible, then it will have minimal possible adjacency count).

+### Future

-Possibly including a timer and ability to save high-scores.
+Possibly including a timer and ability to save high-scores in the future.